mmxgn/smooth-convex-kl-nmf/README.md

 # smooth-convex-kl-nmf

 ## About
-Repository holding implementations for NMF based on Kullback-Leibler divergence and additional smoothness and sparsity constraints.
+Repository holding implementations for Non-negative matrix factorization (NMF) based on Kullback-Leibler divergence and additional smoothness and sparsity constraints.

 As a starting point the code provided implements an inefficient version of the NMF approach described in
 ```